steveloughran/fs-api-shim/README.md

 # [HADOOP-18287](https://issues.apache.org/jira/browse/HADOOP-18103).
 Provide a shim library for modern FS APIs: `hadoop-api-shim`

-A shhim library for allowing hadoop-based applications to call the recent higher performance filesystem API methods when available, but still compile against and link to older hadoop releases.
+A shim library for allowing hadoop applications to call the recent higher-performance/cloud-aware filesystem API methods when available, but still compile against and link to older hadoop releases.

 This allows them to call operations which are potentially significantly higher performance, especially when working with object stores.